Bendigo Braves: Men's team

-In 1985, the Bendigo Braves entered the SEBL for the first time.
-They missed the playoffs in their inaugural season under Mel Dalgleish, and for the 1986 season, he was replaced by Tom Flavin.
+After missing the playoffs in their inaugural SEABL season under Mel Dalgleish, the Braves appointed Tom Flavin as coach for 1986.
 Another year of missing the playoffs saw Flavin being replaced by David Flint in 1987.
-In Flint's second season as coach, the Braves not only won the South Conference title but also took out the 1988 National Championship.
-David Johnson's short but sweet career with the Braves was one of the club's most exceptional, as he averaged 47.8 points per game over 94 contests, including an individual scoring performance of 70 points against the Bulleen Boomers in the 1988 championship game.
+In Flint's second season as coach, the Braves not only won the SEABL South Conference title but also took out the 1988 ABA National Championship.
+During this time, guard David Johnson averaged 47.8 points per game over 94 contests, including an individual scoring performance of 70 points against the Bulleen Boomers in the 1988 championship game.
 Two years later, Johnson and Flint led the Braves to another conference title, this time taking out the East Conference championship.

-After 1990, the Braves were unable to attain championship success again until 2005, when the likes of Shawn Redhage and Jason Cameron led the Braves to the South Conference title and the National Championship.
+After 1990, the Braves were unable to attain championship success again until 2005, when the likes of Shawn Redhage and Jason Cameron led the Braves to the SEABL South Conference title and the ABA National Championship.
 Redhage was named MVP of the conference grand final for his 43 points and 13 rebounds, while Cameron was named MVP of the ABA National Finals Grand Final.
 Two years later, the Braves repeated as South Conference champions after defeating the Kilsyth Cobras 74–63 in the SEABL South Grand Final.
 Jason Cameron was subsequently named Grand Final MVP.

 In 2010 and 2011, the Braves were crowned back-to-back East Conference champions.
 In 2016, behind the play of import Jeremy Kendle, the Braves won their seventh conference title by taking out the East Conference championship.
 They went on to win the SEABL Championship after defeating the Mount Gambier Pioneers 79–61 in the final, with Kendle earning the Hugh McMenamin Medal as game MVP after scoring a game-high 34 points.

 In 2019, the Braves reached the NBL1 grand final behind the likes of Ray Turner and Mathiang Muo, where they lost 99–90 to the Nunawading Spectres.